openwdl/wdl/versions/development/parsers/antlr4/README.md

 ### Contributing new Target Languages

 Adding new language support for additional targets is relatively easy.
-Simply select one fo the 8 languages supported by `ANTLR` create a new directory, and then implement the `WDLBaseLexer` in that language according.
+Simply select one of the 8 languages supported by `ANTLR` create a new directory, and then implement the `WDLBaseLexer` in that language according.
 If the target language does not use `this` or `self` then you may need to add a new `lexer` with the appropriate instance references.

 ## Visitors and Listeners